pharmaverse/admiral-adamig-wg/README.md

   * Documentation in admiral could be enhanced to provide better user accessibility/understanding of derivation/concept in the IG

 Working Group members identifying gaps will:
-  * Create issues in admiral repo alerting dev team of the gaps
+  * Create issues in admiral R Package repo alerting dev team of the gaps
   * Work on updates to the function/documentation to address these issues (NOT REQUIRED)

+## Reviewing IG and admiral Process